t-mullen/simple-signal/README.md

 ### `signalClient.id`

-The identifying string for this peer.
+The identifying string for this client's socket.
 Identical to `socket.id`.

 ### `signalClient.connect(id, [opts], [metadata])`

-Request to connect to another peer.
+Request to connect to another client.

-`id` is the `signalClient.id` of the other peer.
+`id` is the `signalClient.id` of the other client.

 `opts` are the options to be passed to the `SimplePeer` constructor.